kubeshop/testkube/docs/docs/articles/test-workflow-migration.md

 Tests are migrated to Test Workflows, by default a Test Workflow Template is generated for the Executor connected to the Test.
-Testkube Test Workflows are not generated for official Testkube Test Workflow Templates (K6, Postman, Cypress and Playwright ones)
+Testkube Test Workflows are not generated for official Testkube Test Workflow Templates (K6, Postman, Cypress and Playwright ones).

 ### Example - Test Workflow for Pre-built Postman Test